CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 3. Workflow Philosophy

 CrucibleIQ: Read, annotate, write, and publish in one unified workspace.
-Your research never leaves the app until you're ready to export.
+Your research never leaves the app until you're ready to publish the finished paper.

 Mendeley: Manage references and PDFs, then use the Word plugin for writing.